 skin rash or itching

-irregular periods or sexual problems
+absence of menstrual periods or sexual problems

-muscle twitching or tightness
+muscle twitching or muscle stiffness

-swelling, including but not only, of legs or ankles.
+swelling, including but not only of legs or ankles.

 Tell your doctor as soon as possible if you notice any of the following and they worry you: